 - 2024 halving: BTC ~$64,000 → ongoing cycle in 2026

-Successive cycles have exhibited lower percentage gains relative to entry prices, though absolute valuations have climbed substantially higher.
-Prediction markets factor in these historical patterns whilst simultaneously adjusting for greater institutional participation and the influence of spot Bitcoin ETF products on price discovery.
+Successive cycles have demonstrated lower proportional gains relative to starting prices, though absolute price targets have climbed substantially higher.
+Prediction markets reflect these historical patterns whilst accounting for factors such as greater market saturation and the influence of institutional investment vehicles like spot ETFs.

 FAQ